slague/block_builder_challenge/README.md

 ```

 `replay [n]`
 Replays the last n commands.
 Only successfully executed commands will be replayed.
 For example, if a user tries to move a block from a location that does not have a block.
 This command was not successful and so not counted.
 Replays begin with the most recently executed command and work backwards.
+If no number [n] is given, the last command entered is replayed.

 Example:
 `replay 2` Gives the last two commands and replays them.